emrecanberktas/Notes/README.md

 Follow these steps to set up and use the extension locally:

-1. **Clone the Repository**: Clone the project to your local machine using the command: `bash git clone https://github.com/emrecanberktas/Notes.git `
+1. **Clone the Repository**: Clone the project to your local machine using the command: `git clone https://github.com/emrecanberktas/Notes.git `
 2. **Navigate to the Project Directory**: Move into the project folder: `cd Notes`
 3. **Install Dependencies**: Install the required dependencies by running: `npm install `
 4. **Build the Extension**: Create a production-ready build of the extension: `npm run build `